swiss-ai-center/a-guide-to-mlops/docs/index.md

 We are a team of passionate software engineers and data scientists from the [Swiss AI Center](https://www.hes-so.ch/swiss-ai-center){:target="\_blank"}.
-With expertise in both Machine Learning (ML) and DevOps, we have embarked on a mission to provide a guide to transition
- ML projects from experimentation to production using MLOps practices.
+With expertise in both Machine Learning (ML) and DevOps, we have taken on the challenge of providing a guide to transition ML projects from experimentation to production using MLOps practices.

-Throughout this guide, we have tried to find the best tools and best practices that minimize friction within established workflows and teams to acheive this goal.
+Throughout this guide, we have tried to find the best tools and best practices that minimize friction within established workflows and teams to achieve this goal.

 Designed to be highly practical, this guide takes you through a step-by-step